|Main Menu||Trip Planning|

 Our niece lost her purse in the railroad station, and we know a travel writer whose video camera disappeared when she set down her tote to buy a gelato.

-At a language school that one of us attended last winter, three women in a class of a dozen students reported having their wallets lifted in Venice.
+At a language school that one of us attended, three women in a class of a dozen students reported having their wallets lifted in Venice.